ViscousTests/website/content/docs/health-and-longevity/food.md

 before I ate the snack.
 Green tea is a good placeholder to have instead.
 Or even better, an engaging activity that captures my attention.

+This strategy also has the danger of going on a snack train when having my second meal.
+If I eat too much in the evening, it leads to much poorer sleep for me (possibly because the energy in the food is released as heat and excitement when I am sleeping).
+I don't have a great consistent way to avoid this problem yet, besides my willpower (which is not consistent :/).
+Some tricks that kinda work are:

+ - Lining up an engaging activity to do right after I eat, so I don't just default to snacking more.
+ - Drinking tea or broth after eating as a replacement behavior.

 ## Diet Composition

 ### Confidence Levels